siya25bce10477-blip/Library-Management/README.md

 # Library-Management
 Project Overview

-This project is a console-based Library Management System written in Python.
+This project is a based on Library Management System codded in Python.
-It allows users to manage a small library by adding books, viewing all books, searching for specific books, issuing books to students, returning books, and deleting books from the system.
+It allows users to manage library to add books, view all books, search for specific books, issue books to students, return books, and delete books from the system.
-The system stores books in Python lists of dictionaries, making it simple and easy to understand for beginners learning Python and data structures.
+The system stores books in Python lists of dictionaries, makes it simple and easy to understand for beginners in learning Python and data structures.

 Features
 1. Add Book